brunohce/Estudo_SQL/README.md

 Clientes que o primeiro nome tem cinco letras e a cidade começa com L <br/>
 select * from customer where customer_name like '_____ %' AND city like 'L%' order by customer_name asc

+Clientes que o primeiro nome tem cinco letras e a cidade não começa com A <br/>
+select * from customer where customer_name like '_____ %' AND city not like 'A%' order by city asc

 Clientes que o primeiro nome tem cinco letras, a cidade começa com L e são dos estados de Ohio e Colorado <br/>
 select * from customer where customer_name like '_____ %' AND